 Tuscania.
 Prosperous and powerful in Etruscan times, Tuscania is now a pretty hill town.
 Visit an underground funerary complex in the surrounding countryside, then see articles found here and in other tombs in the area in the archaeological museum in Tuscania.
 In the afternoon visit the Etruscan museum in Viterbo.

 Sovana.
 In the archaeological park at Sovana walk along one of the Etruscan roads, flanked by towering walls of tufaceous rock, and see several noteworthy tombs, including the Tomba della Sirena, decorated with a sculpture of the mythological Scylla.
 Continue to picturesque Pitigliano for lunch.

 Orvieto.
-Drive inland to Orvieto, a major centre of Etruscan civilization until destroyed by the Romans in 264 BC.
+Drive inland to Orvieto, a major centre of Etruscan civilization until it was destroyed by the Romans in 264 bc.
 The inscriptions above the tomb doorways in the necropolis are some of the most important in Etruria for deciphering Etruscan writings.
 Much of the pottery found here is displayed in the town’s two archaeological museums.

 Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation; breakfasts; 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.

 Alla Corte delle Terme, near Viterbo: charming 4-star in the countryside outside of Viterbo, all rooms are suites.
 Hotel Bernini Bristol, Rome: luxurious 5-star hotel at the bottom of the Via Veneto, on Piazza Barberini.